avijitj-hub/KDD-Project/README.md

 10. Different groups of views are created using binning.
 11. Visualize the data with different plots to find the correlation between variables.

-### * EDA and Summary findings
+### Interesting Features and Finding
-1. We have find that videos belong to "Entertainment" has highest count.
+1. We have found that videos belong to "Entertainment" has highest count.
 2. The category "Music videos" has received the increased number of views, likes and comments.
 3. Games category has the maximum number of likes and the views are 5000000.
 4. The correlation matrix showed the high correlation between views, likes, dislikes and comment count.